michaelb42/ethersex/README.markdown

 * __e6_upstream__
 	this branch should always closely track upstream/master by pull'ing from ethersex/ethersex and push'ing here.
+* __experimental__
+	this branch is used for experimental stuff.
+It will be `reset --hard` as needed from time to time and might not even compile...
 * __project_neptun__
 	Ethersex based firmware for the main controller of a project codenamed "Project Neptun", an aquarium / aquarium computer using "as many &micro;controllers as possible" &trade;.
+* __avrdude_config__
+	add `program` and `fuses` target to the toplevel Makefile and integrate avdude configuration options into menuconfig.
 * __...__
 	several other transient experimental- and bugfix-branches.